Appboxo/-ios-core-sdk-binary/README.md

 ## License

-AppBoxo is available under the Apache 2.0 license.
+AppBoxo is available under the MIT license.
 See the LICENSE file for more info.